Dimensionality Reduction

 markers should be used for the calculation by listing them under

-.
+markers.
 The list can be either written out manually or be

-extracted directly from the condor
+extracted directly from the condor object using the

-implemented functions measured_markers
+implemented functions measured_markers and

-By default all available markers from the
+used_markers By default all available markers from the

-object are used.
-If the discard
+condor object are used.
+If the discard option

 is set to TRUE, all markers except the ones listed

-are used for calculation.
+under markers are used for calculation.
 This enables the

 exclusion of single markers.
-When using pca
+When using pca as input is

 possible to specify the number of PCs to be used.

-which gets incorporated into the
+By defining a prefix which gets incorporated into the

 slot name of the output, each function can be run with different